vulcanize/ipld-eth-indexer/documentation/apis.md

 - Setting `off` to true tells ipfs-blockchain-watcher to not send any receipts to the subscriber
 - `topic0s` is a string array which can be filled with event topics we want to filter for, if it has any topics then ipfs-blockchain-watcher will only send receipts that contain logs which have that topic0.
-- `contracts` is a string array which can be filled with contract addresses we want to filter for, if it contains any contract addresses the super node will only send receipts that correspond to one of those contracts.
+- `contracts` is a string array which can be filled with contract addresses we want to filter for, if it contains any contract addresses the watcher will only send receipts that correspond to one of those contracts.
-- `matchTrxs` is a bool which when set to true any receipts that correspond to filtered for transactions will be sent by the super node, regardless of whether or not the receipt satisfies the `topics` or `contracts` filters.
+- `matchTrxs` is a bool which when set to true any receipts that correspond to filtered for transactions will be sent by the watcher, regardless of whether or not the receipt satisfies the `topics` or `contracts` filters.

 `ethSubscription.stateFilter` has three sub-options: `off`, `addresses`, and `intermediateNodes`.